antidiffamine/AntiDiffamine/README.md

 2. Go to **Settings → Pages → Build and deployment**, set **Source** to **Deploy from a branch**, and select the `gh-pages` branch with `/ (root)`.
 3. Ensure the workflow has write access: the `permissions: contents: write` key in `antidiffamine.yml` covers this.

 Once configured, each diff run pushes a standalone `index.html` to `gh-pages` and the PR comment includes a direct link to it.
-If Pages is not set up, this step is skipped automatically and only the inline Actions summary link is posted — no configuration needed to use the basic diff.
+If Pages is not set up, this step is skipped automatically, and only the inline Actions summary link is posted.

 #### Cleaning up old pages